Legado Del Fantasma: Changes in formation and disbandement (2023–2026)

 At Crown Jewel, during Rey's defense of the United States Championship against Logan Paul, Escobar snatched away brass knuckles from a member of Paul's entourage but left it on the edge of the ring while chasing Paul's entourage away, which Paul used on Rey to win the match.
 On the November 10 episode of SmackDown, Escobar was accused by Carlito, who had recently joined the LWO at Fastlane, for leaving the brass knuckles at the side of the ring at Crown Jewel, to which Escobar furiously stormed off.
 After Carlito's match with Bobby Lashley, Escobar attacked Rey as Rey was checking on Carlito, turning heel, leaving the LWO.
 On the following week's episode of SmackDown, Escobar entered using the Legado del Fantasma theme.
 He chastised Rey for not sticking with him and kicked Vega, Wilde and Del Toro from the stable.

 On the December 22 episode of SmackDown, Los Garza (Angel and Humberto) helped Escobar defeat Lashley in the United States Number 1 Contender Tournament, with Escobar dubbing the group as the "Legado World Order".
 Escobar lost to Kevin Owens in the finals at SmackDown: New Year's Revolution on January 5, 2024.
 Two weeks later, the newly revived Legado Del Fantasma defeated Carlito, Wilde and Del Toro in a six-man tag team match.
 Despite teasing a reunion with Wilde and Del Toro in December 2023, Elektra Lopez appeared on the January 26 episode of SmackDown to assist Escobar defeat Carlito in her reunion with Legado Del Fantasma.
 Escobar entered the Royal Rumble match at the titular event as the seventh entrant and was eliminated by Carlito.
 On the March 1 episode of SmackDown, Rey returned to help Carlito defeat Escobar in a street fight match.
 Three weeks later, Escobar defeated Rey after interference from his son, "Dirty" Dominik Mysterio of The Judgment Day.
 One week later, Escobar thanked Dominik for his actions.
 Rey interrupted, introduced Dragon Lee as the newest member of the LWO, and Rey and Lee subsequently challenged Escobar and Dominik to a tag team match at WrestleMania XL, which was made official for Night 1.
 At WrestleMania XL Night 1 on April 6, Santos and Dominik teamed up against Rey and Andrade in a losing effort after interference from Lane Johnson and Jason Kelce.

 On the January 10, 2025 episode of SmackDown Los Garza (Angel and Berto) defeated Pretty Deadly in a first round #1 contendership match to determine the next challenger for the WWE Tag Team Championship.
 During the #1 tag team tournament finals Angel and Berto faced The Motor City Machine Guns but were unsuccessful.
 On February 9, Elektra Lopez was released from WWE separating her from the stable.
 In June, Berto won the Speed Championship #1 Contender Tournament but failed to win the title.
+On April 24, 2026, Escobar was released from his WWE contract, ending Legado Del Fantasma as a stable.